FAQ

 Yes, you may show up to the meeting at the scheduled time, we don’t make appointments.

-Are meetings only for addicts or can spouses and friends attend?
+Are the meetings only for addicts or can spouses and friends attend?

 Spouses and friends can attend only the “open” meetings.
-DFW has several to choose from.
+Central Florida has several to choose from.
 Only those who know that they are sex addicts or believe they might be can attend meetings described as “closed” meetings.

-Do you keep records of those attending meetings?
+Do you keep records of who attends the meetings?

 No. Who you see at the meeting and what you hear at the meeting should stay in the meeting.